Vegan Wild Rice, Macadamia, and Fall Fruit Stuffing

 1. Cook the wild rice as directed.

-2. While the rice cooks, dice the sweet onion and place it in a very large skillet.
-Sauté the onion in a dash of cooking oil over medium heat until caramelized, adding generous salt and pepper.
+2. While the rice cooks, dice the sweet onion and add it to a very large skillet.
+Sauté the onion in a dash of olive oil over medium heat until caramelized, adding generous salt and pepper.

 3. While the onion cooks, mince the rosemary, marjoram, and sage very finely, and strip the thyme leaves from their stems.

 4. Once the onion is caramelized, decrease the heat to medium/low.
-Add the herbs and dried cranberries to the skillet, then carefully pour the apple cider over the top.
-Cook the cider down until it has reduced by half, forming a rich, sweet reduction.
+Add the herbs and dried cranberries to the skillet, then carefully add the apple cider.
+Cook until the cider has reduced by half, forming a sweet-tart reduction.

 5. When the rice is finished cooking, add it to the skillet and toss, allowing the rice to absorb the flavorful cider reduction.
 Add additional salt and pepper to taste.

-7. Chop the macadamias coarsely and add them to the rice.
+6. Chop the macadamias coarsely and dice the apple.
+Add both to the rice.

-10. Transfer the stuffing to a serving dish and garnish with fresh cranberries, fuyu persimmon slices, and additional herbs.
+8. Transfer the stuffing to a serving dish and garnish with fresh cranberries and fuyu persimmon slices.

 Leave a Comment